For daily wit & wisdom, sign up for the Almanac newsletter.

 1. Pick Your Patio Plants

-Select plants well in cool weather, match the sunlight available on your patio or deck (check the seed packet or plant tag), and, most importantly, that you like to eat or look at.
+Select plants that do well in cool weather, match the sunlight available on your patio or deck (check the seed packet or plant tag), and, most importantly, that you like to eat or look at.

-• If your goal is to plant a cool-weather container vegetable garden, choose greens like lettuce and kale, quick-growing root veggies like radishes and carrots, or chilly weather-loving herbs like chives, parsley, mint, and thyme.
+If your goal is to plant a cool-weather container vegetable garden, choose greens like lettuce and kale, quick-growing root veggies like radishes and carrots, or chilly weather-loving herbs like chives, parsley, mint, and thyme.

-• To add a burst of color to your patio, plant some fall annual flowers in containers like pansies, mums, ornamental kale or cabbage, or snapdragons.
+To add a burst of color to your patio, plant some fall annual flowers in containers like pansies, mums, ornamental kale or cabbage, or snapdragons.

 Or, plant a little bit of everything!
-That way, your patio will be beautiful and functional–a definite win-win.
-For more fall plant ideas, check out 20 Plants and Flowers for Fall Containers
+That way, your patio will be beautiful and functional—a definite win-win.
+For more fall plant ideas, check out 20 Plants and Flowers for Fall Containers.

 2. Choose Your Containers

-• Do you want a uniform look to your plantings?
+Do you want a uniform look to your plantings?

-• Is there a color palette you prefer?
+Is there a color palette you prefer?
 Or, do you have a more eclectic style and prefer to mix things up?

-• Also, look at the space available.
+Also, look at the space available.
 Is there room on the floor?
 Can you find space along a railing?
 Are there side tables you could set plants on?

-• Could you add hooks for hanging baskets?
+Could you add hooks for hanging baskets?

 3. Design Your Space

-Go on, take it a step further and think about how you can use your fall containers to turn your patio into somewhere you’ll actually be itching to spend some time.
+Go on, take it a step further and think about how you can use your fall containers to turn your patio into somewhere you’ll actually be itching to spend time.

-• Consider clustering plants in groups of three (put the biggest plants in the back) to create a colorful corner or focal area.
+Consider clustering plants in groups of three (put the biggest plants in the back) to create a colorful corner or focal area.

-• Don’t be afraid to think beyond the plants, too.
+Don’t be afraid to think beyond the plants, too.
 Add twinkly lights, lanterns, or candles and toss a rug on the floor and throws on the chairs for warmth.

-• Last, but certainly not least, celebrate the fall season in style by interspersing pumpkins, gourds, and dried corn stalks in and around your plantings.
+Last, but certainly not least, celebrate the fall season in style by interspersing pumpkins, gourds, and dried corn stalks in and around your plantings.

 4. Plant Your Pots